Nowruz: Spring equinox calculation

 Illumination of Earth by the Sun on the day of the equinox.

-Nowruz's timing is based on the vernal equinox.
-In Iran, it is the day of the new year in the Solar Hijri algorithmic calendar, which is based on precise astronomical observations, and moreover use of sophisticated intercalation system, which makes it more accurate than its European counterpart, the Gregorian calendar.
+Nowruz's timing is based on the vernal equinox of the Northern Hemisphere.
+In Iran, it is the first day of the new year in the Solar Hijri algorithmic calendar, which is based on precise astronomical observations, and the sophisticated intercalation system, which makes it more accurate than its European counterpart, the Gregorian calendar.

+The day of Nowruz begins on the midnight in the interval between the two consecutive solar noons that includes the instant of the March equinox.
+(If the exact moment of astronomical equinox occurs before noon (Tehran time), that day is considered Nowruz and the first day of Farvardin.
+If the equinox occurs after noon, the following day is designated as Nowruz.)
+Hence, the first mid-day is on the last day of one calendar year, and the second mid-day is on the first day (Nowruz) of the next year.

 Each 2820-year great grand cycle contains 2,137 normal years of 365 days and 683 leap years of 366 days, with the average year length over the great grand cycle 365.24219852.
 This average is just 0.00000026 (2.6×10^{−7}) of a dayslightly more than 1/50 of a secondshorter than Newcomb's value for the mean tropical year of 365.24219878 days, but differs considerably more from the current average vernal equinox year of 365.242362 days, which means that the new year, intended to fall on the vernal equinox, would drift by half a day over the course of a cycle.
-As the source explains, the 2820-year cycle is erroneous and has never been used in practice.
+(Note: As the source explains, the 2820-year cycle is erroneous and has never been used in practice.)